 What Are Phthalates?

-Phthalates are chemicals used in plastics to add flexibility and durability, and as a dissolving agent as well.
+Phthalates (pronounced THAL-eights) are chemicals used in plastics to add flexibility and durability, and as a dissolving agent as well.
+They’re found primarily in polyvinyl chloride (PVC or vinyl).
 This chemical is found in plastic clothing, toys, IV tubing, cleaners, lubricants, cosmetics, and personal care products such as soap and nail polish.

 According to the Centers for Disease Control and Prevention, “phthalate exposure is widespread in the U.S. population,” with women containing higher levels of the phthalate chemicals used in personal care products.
 This chemical can enter our system in a number of ways.